German police investigate three suspects after Krefeld zoo fire | DW | 02.01.2020

 The women told police they had released three such lanterns on New Year's Eve.

-The resulting fire destroyed the zoo's ape enclosure, killing the entire population of monkey in the zoo and several other animals.
+The resulting fire destroyed the zoo's ape enclosure, killing the several animals.

 More than 30 animals were killed, including orangutans, chimpanzees, gorillas and marmosets.
 A nearby gorilla garden was undamaged.